Planet “See Change, Change the World” Challenge

 Planet has identified the following areas of interest for participants to focus on:

 Submissions are not limited to the above mentioned.
 Solutions that

 propose Planet imagery in combination with Copernicus data for

 Planet will provide the winner with an opportunity to finalise their solution and bring it to market.
 This includes the following prize details:

 Does the solution present a viable business model that considers the cost of operations and Planet imagery?

+Founded in 2010 by a team of ex-NASA scientists, Planet is driven by a mission to image the entire Earth every day, and make Earth’s changes visible, accessible and actionable.
+Planet started as a small team of physicists, aerospace and mechanical engineers in a garage, using the cube sat form-factor to inform the first designs of the Dove satellite.
+Just six years after their first satellite entered space, Planet now operates the largest constellation of Earth-imaging satellites… ever.
 Their satellites are collecting a radical new data set with endless, real-world applications.
-Whether one is measuring agricultural yields, monitoring natural resources, or aiding first responders after natural disasters, Planet’s data is here to lend businesses and humanitarian organisations a helping hand.
+Whether one is measuring agricultural yields, monitoring natural resources, or aiding first responders after natural disasters, Planet’s data is here to lend businesses and humanitarian organizations a helping hand.
 Planet believes timely, global imagery will empower informed, deliberate and meaningful stewardship of our planet.

 Submit your Idea